calum74/cutty/doc/satellite.md

 ## T &get<T,Tag=T>()

-Gets the current value, or throws `XXX` if the satellite has not been set.
+Gets the current value, or throws `XXX` if the variable has not been set.
 Threadsafe.

 ## T *try_get<T,Tag=T>()

-Gets the current value, or returns `nullptr` if the satellite has not been set.
+Gets the current value, or returns `nullptr` if the variable has not been set.
 Threadsafe, does not throw.

-## class scoped_set<T,Tag=T>
+## class with<T,Tag=T>

-Assigns the value of the satellite for the lifetime of the object.
+Assigns the value of the variable for the lifetime of the object.
 Threadsafe, does not throw.

 Constructors:
-- `scoped_set(T &src)`
+- `with(T &src)`
+- `with(T&&) = delete`